Ghands/Kaya/README.md

 ### Set variables with initial values

-With DBDL, testers can easily initialize the value of each variable.
+With this setting, testers can easily initialize the value of each variable.
 Following is an example:
 ```xml
 <setted_params type="dict">
     <SnailThrone type="list">